testophobia/testophobia/README.md

     - `scrollLeft`: (number) the desired X offset (in px) the element should be scrolled to

-  - `input` - enter a string of text into an input control
+  - `setProperty` - set a property on the target HTML element

-    - `property`: (string) the desired property for setting text on input. examples: value, textContent
+    - `property`: (string) the desired property to set. examples: value, textContent

+    - `value`: (string) the value to set on the property

+  - `setAttribute` - set a property on the target HTML element

+    - `attribute`: (string) the desired attribute to set. examples: disabled, src

-    - `text`: (string) the text to input
+    - `value`: (string) the value to set on the attribute

   - `hover` - hover the mouse over the specified target